bearstech/Search-Replace-DB/README.md

 To invoke the script, nagivate in your shell to the directory to where you installed Search Replace DB.

 Type `php srdb.cli.php` to run the program.
 Type `php srdb.cli.php --help` for usage information:

-	-h, --host

-		Required.
-The hostname of the database server.

 	-n, --name